robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 arguments are needed, argument files also prevent the command that is used on the command line growing too long.

-Argument files are taken into use with :opt:`--argumentfile` option (short option :opt:`-A`) along with possible other command line options.
+Argument files are taken into use with :option:`--argumentfile (-A)` option along with possible other command line options.

 Argument file syntax
 ~~~~~~~~~~~~~~~~~~~~